 Outside of the footbed lining issue, this sandal held up to our abuse quite well.
 Somehow the Around Town ended up covered in the most mud of all the pairs during a very muddy spring hike and, while it took some time and effort to get all the mud off, the shoe came out looking fine, though noticeably more broken in.

-The straps on the Around Town are leather, but they're lined with pigskin and coated - making them more durable than they would be otherwise.
-If you are looking to stay away from leather, or just want something a bit easier to care for the long term, we recommend reading about the Chaco Flip EcoTread with its simple rubber sole and polyester webbing straps.
+The straps on the Around Town are leather, but they're lined with pigskin and coated — making them more durable than they would be otherwise.
+If you are looking to stay away from leather, or want something a bit easier to care for in the long term, we recommend reading about the Chaco Flip EcoTread with its simple rubber sole and polyester webbing straps.
 Cleaning up the Flip EcoTread after a muddy hike required no more thought than spraying them with a hose, and they didn't look like they'd been through anything.
-Other highly durable models we tested were the Vionic Tide II and the Birkenstock Gizeh, though the suede and cork of the Gizeh require more care than the rubber and fabric of the EcoTread and Tide II.
+The same was true for the Astral Rosa.

 The Around Town was our top performer for this metric.
 While it had a smoother and slicker footbed than some of the other models, the combination of supportive straps and outstanding bottom sole traction meant that we could walk up and down steep hills without worrying one bit about our feet.